About this site: Conditions of use

 The alert email is not defined as a commercial electronic message for the purposes of section 6 of the Unsolicited Electronic Messages Act 2007.

-Nothing in the alert email designates an information system for the purposes of section 11(a) of the Electronic Transactions Act, unless expressly stated otherwise.
-By accepting this communication by electronic means you consent to accept future communications by electronic means for the purposes of section 16 of the Electronic Transactions Act.
+Nothing in the alert email designates an information system for the purposes of section 11(a) of the Electronic Transactions Act 2002, unless expressly stated otherwise.
+By accepting this communication by electronic means you consent to accept future communications by electronic means for the purposes of section 16 of the Electronic Transactions Act 2002.

 Each registered user (everyone with online services access, whether as an individual or as an account owner, account administrator or account user for an organisation) has the following responsibilities:

-You must keep your user ID, password and forgotten password phrase secure.
-Never disclose your password or forgotten password phrase to anyone else, including Inland Revenue staff.
+- You must keep your user ID and password secure.
+Never disclose your password to anyone else including Inland Revenue staff.

-If you think someone knows your user ID, password or forgotten password phrase, you must immediately:
+- If you think someone knows your user ID or password, you must immediately: